Geometry-Guided Representations for Coherent Lane and Traffic Topology Reasoning in Driving Scenes: Method

 \subsubsection{Geometry-Biased Self-Attention}

+Training queries in DETR-like decoders often suffer from slow convergence due to lack of structural inductive bias~\cite{relationdetr}.
+To address this, we encode pairwise lane geometry as an additional bias in self-attention.
+Given two lanes $\boldsymbol{l}_i$ and $\boldsymbol{l}_j$ with endpoints $\mathbf{p}^{s}_{\ast}, \mathbf{p}^{e}_{\ast}$, we define a symmetric \emph{minimum endpoint distance}:

+which measures the closest endpoint-to-endpoint proximity and is robust to endpoint ordering.
+We further compute an \emph{orientation difference} $\text{Angle}(\boldsymbol{l}_i,\boldsymbol{l}_j)$.
+We concatenate these cues, and embed to biases via {a linear projection \texttt{GE}} (after sinusoidal encoding):

-Learning effective query representations in DETR-like decoders can be slow and data-intensive~\cite{dabdetr, dinodetr, relationdetr}. \cite{relationdetr} attributes this slow convergence to the lack of structural bias in query inputs and proposes a position relation module to accelerate the learning process.
-In lane perception, structurally related or connected lanes often share attributes, suggesting they can mutually enhance perception.
-Motivated by this, we propose a geometry-biased self-attention mechanism that encodes spatial relationships, such as inter-lane distances and angular differences, as attention biases.
-Unlike Topologic~\cite{topologic}, which relies on GNNs to encode connectivity, we take a simpler yet effective approach by directly encoding geometric relationships as attention biases within self-attention.
-Additionally, we incorporate angular information for more comprehensive geometry relation modeling.
+We illustrate this mechanism in ~ of~\cref{fig:lane_decoder} (a), where the \textbf{\textit{Geometry Bias}} represents the relation bias term $\textbf{Geometry}(\boldsymbol{l}, \boldsymbol{l})_{(i,j)}$ between $i$-th and $j$-th lanes.
+This mechanism enhances query learning by introducing structural bias~\cite{relationdetr}, while simultaneously capturing inherent geometric relationships between lanes.
+Unlike Topologic~\cite{topologic}, which relies on GNNs to encode connectivity, our approach is simpler yet more effective: we directly encode geometric relationships as attention biases within self-attention, eliminating the need for separate graph propagation.
+Additionally, we incorporate angular information for comprehensive geometry relation modeling.

-Formally, this mechanism is illustrated in~\cref{fig:lane_decoder}, where ours~ is defined as~\cref{equ:biased_sa}, and $\textbf{Geometry}(\boldsymbol{l}, \boldsymbol{l})_{(i,j)}$ represents the geometry bias term between $i$-th and $j$-th lanes. {$\text{Dist}(\boldsymbol{l}_i, \boldsymbol{l}_j)$} (minimum endpoint distance between lanes) and $\text{Angle}(\boldsymbol{l}_i, \boldsymbol{l}_j)$ (angular difference) are concatenated and encoded through an embedding layer $\texttt{GE}$, which applies sinusoidal encoding followed by an MLP.
-This mechanism enhances query learning by introducing structural bias, as suggested in~\cite{relationdetr}, while also improving the capture of inherent lane geometric relationships.

-By enhancing geometrically proximal lanes, it allows the model to allocate greater attention to spatially relevant lanes through the interleaved attention process, leading to a more robust understanding of lane topology (detailed in~\cref{sec:l2l}).
-Our method differs from TopoLogic~\cite{topo2d}, which uses end-to-start point distances and fails to capture relationships beyond connectivity, and from~\cite{relationdetr}, which encodes progressive cross-layer box positional relationships for individual objects.
+By enhancing geometrically proximal lanes, the model allocates greater focus to spatially relevant lanes through the interleaved attention process, leading to a more robust understanding of lane topology (detailed in~\cref{sec:l2l}).
+Our method differs from~\cite{relationdetr}, which encodes progressive cross-layer box positional relationships for individual objects.